The careers of the future will be very different from today.

 Sydney Ideas - The Future of Work

-We're also bringing together leading interdisciplinary minds to discuss the challenges and opportunities that today's graduates will face in the future workplace at a special Sydney Ideas event The Future of Work on Tuesday 15 August.
+On Tuesday 15 August 2017, we bought together leading interdisciplinary minds to discuss the challenges and opportunities that today's graduates will face in the future workplace at a special Sydney Ideas event The Future of Work.

 - Will Artificial Intelligence transform my dream job?